-This document has been prepared by Bancorp Treasury Services Limited ("BTL") and Barrington Treasury Services Pty Limited ("Barrington").
+This document has been prepared by Bancorp Treasury Services Limited ("BTSL") and Barrington Treasury Services Pty Limited ("Barrington").
 Whilst all reasonable care has been taken to ensure the facts stated are accurate and the opinions given are fair and reasonable, neither BTSL, Barrington, nor any of their directors, officers or employees shall in any way be responsible for the contents.
-No liability is assumed by BTSL or Barrington, their directors, officers or employees for action taken or not taken on the basis of this document.
+No liability is assumed by BTSL or Barrington, their directors, officers or employees that in any way be responsible for the contents.
+No liability is assumed by BTSL or Barrington, their directors, officers or employees fraction taken on the basis of this document.
 ACN 46 050 931 541 Operating under AFSL Licence No. 244594.